8bit-wraith/cloud-init-pxe/ROADMAP.md

-# netboot.xyz Studio Roadmap
+# Cloud-Init-PXE Roadmap

-This document outlines the planned features and improvements for netboot.xyz Studio.
+This document outlines the planned features and improvements for Cloud-Init-PXE.
 Items are subject to change based on community feedback and contributions.

 ## 🎯 Current Focus (v2.x)